 Return the completed form to the AADS Office, Lyons Hall 301

-Deadline: Friday, 15 January 2016 at 11:59 pm EST
+Deadline: Sunday, 15 January 2017 at 11:59 pm EST

 Boston College’s African & African Diaspora Studies Program (AADS) announces its dissertation fellowship competition.
 Scholars working in any discipline in the Social Sciences or Humanities, with projects focusing on any topic within African and/or African Diaspora Studies, are eligible to apply.
 We seek applicants pursuing innovative, preferably interdisciplinary, projects in dialogue with critical issues and trends within the field.
 Find more information about the African and African Diaspora Studies Dissertation Fellowship.